 Let’s take Google Ads as an example of PPC advertising.

-When running a Google Ad, you’ll set yourself a budget for how much money you want to spend on that particular campaign.
+When running a Google Ad, you’ll set yourself a budget.
+This budget is for how much money you want to spend on that particular campaign.
 Each ad campaign targets a specific set of keywords that relate to your business.
-When these keywords are searched for in a query by a user, your ad will appear at the top of the SERP (Search engine results page).
-Being at the top, it naturally becomes more visible and gathers far more impressions than most content competing to rank organically.
-If a user clicks, you will be charged a sum of money – this sum is called the actual cost-per-click (actual CPC).
+Your ad will appear at the top of the SERP (Search engine results page) when these keywords are searched.
+Being at the top, it naturally becomes more visible.
+Also, it gathers far more impressions than most content competing to rank organically.
+If a user clicks, you will be charged a sum of money.
+This sum is called the actual cost-per-click (actual CPC).
 How is this calculated?
 And why is it called the ‘actual’ CPC?

 CPC is calculated based on a bidding system.
-Each ad has its own specific AdRank number, which is based off a number of factors including:
+Each ad has its own specific AdRank number, which is based on a number of factors including: